moinakg/pcompress/README.md

             -     Specify an average Dedupe block size.
 1 - 4K, 2 - 8K ...
 5 - 64K.
        '-M' -     Display memory allocator statistics
        '-C' -     Display compression statistics

+    Global Deduplication:
+       '-G' -     This flag enables Global Deduplication.
+This makes pcompress maintain an in-memory index to lookup cryptographic block hashes for duplicates.
+Once a duplicate is found it is replaced with a reference to the original block.
+                  This allows detecting and eliminating duplicate blocks across the entire dataset.
+In contrast using only '-D' or '-F' flags does deduplication only within the chunk but uses less memory and is much faster than Global Dedupe.

+                  The '-G' flag can be combined with either '-D' or '-F' flags to indicate rabin chunking or fixed chunking respectively.
+If these flags are not specified then the default is to assume rabin chunking via '-D'.
+                  All other Dedupe flags have the same meanings in this context.

+                  Delta Encoding is not supported with Global Deduplication at this time.
+The in-memory hashtable index can use upto 75% of free RAM depending on the size of the dataset.
+In Pipe mode the index will always use 75% of free RAM since the dataset size is not known.
+This is the simple full chunk or block index mode.
+If the available RAM is not enough to hold all block checksums then older block entries are discarded automatically from the matching hash slots.

+                  If pipe mode is not used and the given dataset is a file then Pcompress checks whether the index size will exceed three times of 75% of the available free RAM.
+In such a case it automatically switches to a Segmented Deduplication mode.
+Here data is first split into blocks as above.
+Then upto 2048 blocks are grouped together to form a larger segment.
+The individual block hashes for a segment are stored on a tempfile on disk.
+A few min-values hashes are then computed from the block hashes of the segment which are then loaded into the index.
+These hashes are used to detect segments that are approximately similar to each other.
+Once found the block hashes of the matching segments are loaded from the temp file and actual deduplication is performed.
+This allows the in-memory index size to be approximately 0.0025% of the total dataset size and requires very few disk reads for every 2048 blocks processed.

+                  In pipe mode Global Deduplication always uses a segmented similarity based index.
+It allows efficient network transfer of large data.

     Encryption flags:
        '-e <ALGO>'